Building a WordPress Member Directory Page - ProfilePress

 Editing the Member Directory Fields.

 You can specify what fields to display on a particular Member Directory.
-Simply drag the field from the Standard Fields section and drop it on the directory content area section.
+Drag the field from the Standard Fields section and drop it into the directory content area section.

 If you have the custom fields addon activated, you will see the section to drag and drop them to the directory.

 After making your modifications, click on the Save Changes button to save your changes.
-To preview your Member Directory at this point, click on the Live Preview button.
+To preview your Member Directory, click on the Live Preview button.

-Note: The Biography of the user Kyle Bruce is not displayed, this is because the field has not been filled out in the user profile.
-This means that blank fields are not visible when the Member Directory is displayed.
+Note: The Biography of the user, Kyle Bruce, is not displayed.
+This is because the field has not been filled out in the user profile.
+This means blank fields are not visible when the Member Directory is displayed.
 Also, we can set up a Field Title that will be displayed before the user profile data.

 Customizing the Member Directory Field Title